-Social media's impact during recruitment may be primarily on those candidates who are already interested in leaving their jobs.
+The influence of social media may be strongest among candidates who are already interested in leaving their jobs.
 While not necessarily luring employees to apply, social media does make it easier for outside companies to contact the almost 50% of all employees who are not looking for a job but who are "open" to opportunities.
-Therefore, companies would be well-advised to keep internal opportunities as visible to current employees as the external postings that are catching their eyes-something employees say is not usually the case.
+Therefore, companies would be well-advised to keep internal opportunities as visible to current employees as the external postings that are catching their eyes - something employees say is not usually the case.
 Employees say they don't have good access to opportunities in their own companies.
 Though 60% of employers believe employees often hear about new job openings within the company, only about 30% of employees say they actually do.
-The ease with which employees can learn about outside opportunities while at the same time puzzling over how to advance where they are illustrates how social media can be a recruiting advantage-but a retention challenge.
+The ease with which employees can learn about outside opportunities while at the same time puzzling over how to advance where they are illustrates how social media can be a recruiting advantage - but a retention challenge.